mikea/crabbox/README.md

 - View logs with `journalctl --user -u crabbox -f`.
 Stop or restart with `systemctl --user stop|restart crabbox.service`.
 - To have the user service start at boot without logging in, enable lingering once: `loginctl enable-linger $USER`.

+# Contributing

+AI-assisted code is welcome, with fiew common caveats:

+- no huge PRs
+- you read the code and verify it does what you asked it to

 # Crabbox I